dhui808/springboot-snippets/README.md

+## Spring Mock Mvc can be used for integration testing without mocking

 ## How to check what auto-configuration is enabled
 ```
 Enable Spring Boot debugging to see what auto-configuration is applied while running your application/tests: